grumpyf0x48/java11-minimal-quickstart/README.md

 [![Java CI](https://github.com/grumpyf0x48/java-minimal-quickstart/actions/workflows/build.yaml/badge.svg)](https://github.com/grumpyf0x48/java-minimal-quickstart/actions/workflows/build.yaml)

-This is a Maven Archetype for starting a minimal Java project.
+This is a Maven Archetype for starting a minimal Java project with Maven.

 It adds the following to what was defined in [java9-minimal-quickstart](https://github.com/spilth/java9-minimal-quickstart):